afunyun/BatchGrader/README.md

 ### 🚧 Current TODO / Action Items

-**URGENT:**

-- Fix multiple input files continuing to run/submit jobs if a reply comes back with errors.
--- preliminary fix in, let me know if it fails

 - **Support richer evaluation outputs:**
   Honestly have only tried this with the format of a single number rating.
 Should allow free-form or multi-field LLM responses, and ensure downstream code can handle these without exploding.
   (Probably already works tbh, just wary of saying you can do this without actually trying it.)

 - **Support multiple batches:**
   Optionally submit multiple batches of n token count simultaneously, if desired.
+Splitting to a desired token count is now supported but we still cannot submit and track multiple branches simultaneously.

 ---